Skip to Content

 You can fix rough edges by lightly sanding them down.
 You don’t want to sand too much; you don’t want to round the sides of the lid.
 Give it a very gentle wipe on the upper and lower edges of the rim.

-You can find these rough edges by taking a cloth over your finger and feeling around the rim; if the fabric snags on the material, then you may have to sand that down.
+You can find these rough edges by taking a cloth over your finger and feeling around the rim; if the fabric snags on the material, you may have to sand that down.

 Wash the lid and barrel before continuing the spin.
 If the barrel is still leaking, try sanding it down more, or if the lid is damaged or poorly cracked, you may have to purchase a new lid.
-These are durable barrels, but over time they do become weaker.
+These are durable barrels, but over time, they do become weaker.

 The Lid is Not Secured Tightly

 But just like rubber bands, they can snap and become overstretched.
-This will cause leaks, and more damage to the barrel if ignored.
+This will cause leaks and more damage to the barrel if ignored.

 Worn Out Lid